Welcome to the Ultimate Beginner’s Guide to the Gym!

 We’ve created another article in this gym series called “29 Unwritten Rules to the Gym,” to make sure you won’t be an accidental ass in the gym.

-This list includes some obvious things like wiping down the bench after you use it, or not monopolizing a squat rack, but then some other more subtle things that will keep you in everybody’s good graces!
+This list includes some obvious things like wiping down the bench after you use it and not monopolizing a squat rack, but then some other more subtle things that will keep you in everybody’s good graces!

 If you read this far, 6000 words later, I have to imagine it means you’re really interested in getting started with strength training!